zwilder/zwilder.github.io/src/content/posts/2018-07-10-The-Roguelike-Tutorial-Week3b.md

 Hopefully, if all goes well, I'll be able to show off a nice video with the next update that will also feature a scrolling message log and an inventory screen
 (part 7)!
 In the meantime, the [repository](https://github.com/zwilder/barbarian) is here - CLOC reports 2561 lines of code written, and hopefully it's legible and easy enough to follow.

+Here is the source code for [Part 5](https://github.com/zwilder/Barbarian/tree/Part_5)!